Roadways Racing: History

-With Grice driving a Nissan Skyline HR31 GTS-R for the Howard Marsden run Nissan Europe team in the 1988 European Touring Car Championship, the team sat out most of the season, only competing at the Bathurst 1000 and Adelaide with two TWR Commodore VLs, one for Grice and now regular co-driver Percy and one that had been built for Garry Rogers.
+After a plan to contest the 1987 World Touring Car Championship with a Nissan Skyline DR30 fell through, Roadways returned to compete in the 1987 Australian Touring Car Championship with a Holden Commodore VL.
+With Grice driving a Nissan Skyline HR31 in the European Touring Car Championship in 1988, the team sat out most of the season, only competing at the Bathurst 1000, Wellington 500, Pukekohe 500 and Adelaide with two TWR Commodore VLs that had been built for Garry Rogers.